How to Wire a 3-Way Switch

 - Feed a length of 14-3 type NM cable (or 12-3, if you’re connecting to 12-gauge wire) between the two boxes.
 The 14-3 cable has three insulated conductors: white, black and red (plus a bare ground wire).

-- Connect the wires to the new 3-way switches with ground screws using one of the two wiring diagrams (Fig. A or B).
+- Connect the wires to the newly installed 3-way switches with ground screws using one of the two wiring diagrams (Fig. A or B).

 - Pro tip: The switches will be identified by a label on the common terminal and/or the terminal screw will be a different color.